Gamma correction: Scaling and blending

 Generally, operations on pixel values should be performed in "linear light" (gamma 1).
 Eric Brasseur discusses the issue at length and provides test images.
 They serve to point out a widespread problem: Many programs perform scaling in a color space with gamma, instead of a physically correct linear space.
 The test images are constructed so as to have a drastically different appearance when downsampled incorrectly.
 Jonas Berlin has created a "your scaling software sucks/rules" image based on this principle.

 In addition to scaling, the problem also applies to other forms of downsampling (scaling down), such as chroma subsampling in JPEG's gamma-enabled Y′CbCr.
 WebP solves this problem by calculating the chroma averages in linear space then converting back to a gamma-enabled space; an iterative solution is used for larger images.
 The same sharp YUV (formerly smart YUV) code is used in sjpeg and optionally in AVIF.
 Kornelski provides a simpler approximation by luma-based weighted average.
 Alpha compositing, color gradients, and 3D rendering are also affected by this issue.

 Paradoxically, when upsampling (scaling up) an image, the result processed in a "wrong" (non-physical) gamma color space is often more aesthetically pleasing.
 This is because resampling filters with negative lobes like Mitchell–Netravali and Lanczos create ringing artifacts linearly even though human perception is non-linear and better approximated by gamma.
 (Emulating "stepping back," which motivates downsampling in linear light (gamma=1), does not apply when upsampling.)
 A related method of reducing the visibility of ringing artifacts consists of using a sigmoidal light transfer function as pioneered by ImageMagick and GIMP's LoHalo filter and adapted to video upsampling by madVR, AviSynth and Mpv.

+Inverting a high-contrast image (such as text) by doing 1-x looks correct (same weight of the letters) in a gamma space.
+Also several of the "Photoshop operations" (overlay, hard light, soft light, etc) were designed to work in gamma space and look incorrect in linear space.
+These functions must be adjusted to work in a different gamma or linear space.
+Programmers must also watch out for whether "premultiplication" by the alpha was done before or after converting to the stored space, and whether the alpha channel itself is linear or gamma corrected.